SynfiniDLT/daml-tokenization-toolkit/README.md

 ## Quick start

-You can use the instructions in this section to launch the demo on your local machine.
+You can use the instructions in this section to launch the demo on your local machine on a single participant node (Daml sandbox).

 ### Setting up Auth0 Authentication for the React App (Wallet-ui)